hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/README.md

 MovieVerse is a dynamic, user-friendly mobile application that offers an extensive library of movies across various genres.
 Designed for movie enthusiasts, it provides a seamless browsing experience on iOS devices, including iPhones and iPads.
 Explore popular, award-winning, and hidden gems, or dive into categories like action, horror, romance, and more.
 MovieVerse is your ultimate mobile destination for movie discovery and entertainment.

 **Note:** The app is under active development and will be available for download on the App Store and Google Play Store soon.
+Stay tuned for updates!

 ## Features